shravan97/WordHunter/README.md

 ## Contributing
 Got any cool idea that could be implemented here ?
 Go ahead and give a pull request .
-Or You may as well put it up as an issue [here](https://github.com/shravan97/WordHunter/issues "Issues")
+Or You may as well put it up as an issue [here](https://github.com/shravan97/WordHunter/issues "Issues") .
+Please read [this](https://github.com/shravan97/WordHunter/blob/master/CONTRIBUTING.md) document here for more details about contributing

 [Please don't forget update the contributors' list below when you're giving a pull request :smile: ]
 ___